 - Import Re-formatted Ideate BIMLink Data Via Ideate Sticky

 You can also check out our Instructional Videos that demonstrate some of the many uses of Ideate BIMLink for Revit.
 A recent addition to our video library explains some of the new Project Setup tasks that are easily automated by Ideate BIMLink.
 You can review it here:

 Have any questions about how to use Ideate BIMLink?
 Let us know.
 We are here to help you get the most out of our Revit productivity applications.

 Visit our website for more information on our Revit productivity tools.
 Give them a try with a free trial version, or subscribe today.

 Richard W. Taylor, Associate AIA – Technical Evangelist

 Richard has more than 30 years of experience working for companies that develop architectural and engineering software solutions, such as Intergraph, Bentley, and Autodesk.
-He has over 18 years of Revit experience, and he was part of the original development of Revit while at Revit Technology Corporation.
+He has over 20 years of Revit experience, and he was part of the original development of Revit while at Revit Technology Corporation.
 He worked for 12 years at Autodesk, where he presented, taught, and worked to improve features in Revit.
 Richard holds both a Bachelor of Science in Architectural Studies and Master of Architecture from the University of Nebraska, Lincoln.
 As Technical Evangelist, Richard works with AECO clients worldwide, developing and consulting on BIM solutions.
-Find Richard on Twitter.
+Find Richard on Twitter and LinkedIn.